-6.2.4.1.2 Management Server Interaction
+6.2.4.1.1.2 Management Server Interaction

-6.2.4.1.2.1 Overview

 The DMG CSF in the IN has the capability to utilize Management Servers from technology specific protocols (e.g. BBF TR-069 [i.2], OMA DM [i.3], LWM2M [i.4]) to implement the Device Management functions.
-The IN-DMG-MA communicates with the Management Server using the ms interface that is provided by the Management Server.
+The Management Adapter in the DMG of the management server hosting M2M Node (e.g. IN-DMG-MA) communicates with the Management Server using the ms interface of the Management Server.
 Note that ms interface is outside the scope of the present document.
 The IN-DMG-MA takes the following roles:

 Protocol Translation between DMG and the Management Server:

-After the DMG receives the requests from the request Originator, the IN-DMG-MA translates the requests from the request Originator to requests with associated identifiers that can be understood by the Management Server.
-Likewise the IN-DMG-MA translates events from the Management Server and delivers the events to M2M Entities (e.g. AE, CSE) that are subscribed to the event.
-When the Management Server is embedded within the IN-DMG, the Management Adapter translates the request and accepts events in the protocol understood by the Management Client.
+After the DMG receives the requests from the request Originator, the Management Adapter in the DMG of the management server hosting M2M Node (e.g. IN-DMG-MA) translates the requests from the request Originator to requests with associated identifiers that can be understood by the Management Server.
+Likewise, the Management Adapter in the DMG of the management server Host (e.g. IN-DMG-MA) translates events from the Management Server and delivers the events to M2M Entities (e.g. AE, CSE) that are subscribed to the event.
+When the Management Server is embedded within the DMG, the Management Adapter translates the request and accepts events in the protocol understood by the Management Client.

 Interaction with the Management Server:

-By using ms interface, the IN-DMG-MA can communicate with the Management Server.
+By using ms interface, the Management Adapter in the DMG of the management server hosting M2M Node (e.g. IN-DMG-MA) can communicate with the Management Server.
 This is for delivering the requests from the request Originator to the Management Server, or receiving information from the Management Server that will be notified to subscribing M2M Entities (e.g. AE, CSE).
-The communication between the IN-DMG-MA and the Management Server requires an establishment of a session.
-The establishment of a session between the IN-DMG-MA and Management Server provides security dimensions for Access Control, Authentication, Non-repudiation, Data confidentiality, Communication security, Data integrity and Privacy.
-The IN-DMG-MA can utilize a policy that defines when a session between the IN-DMG-MA and Management Server is established and torn down.
+The communication between the Management Adapter and the Management Server requires an establishment of a session which provides security dimensions for Access Control, Authentication, Non-repudiation, Data confidentiality, Communication security, Data integrity and Privacy.
+The Management Adapter in the DMG of the management server Host (e.g. IN-DMG-MA) can utilize a policy that defines when a session with the Management Server is established and torn down.

 Management Server selection:

-When the IN-DMG-MA communicates with multiple Management Servers that have different level of access control privileges to resources from the Management Server the IN-DMG-MA selects the proper Management Server that has the access control privileges to perform the management requests.
+When the Management Adapter in the DMG of the management server hosting M2M Node (e.g. IN-DMG-MA) communicates with multiple Management Servers that have different level of access control privileges to resources from the Management Server, the Management Adapter selects the proper Management Server that has the access control privileges to perform the management requests.
 The access control policy information for resources from Management Servers may be discovered using the ms interface.

 Discovery of technology specific data model objects:

-When the IN-DMG-MA maintains information (i.e. metadata, values) of the technology specific data model objects managed by a Management Server using the ms interface, the IN-DMG-MA will be capable of discovering and keep up to date the technology specific data model object's information that are managed by the IN-DMG and a Management Server.
+When the Management Adapter in the DMG of the management server Host (e.g. IN-DMG-MA) maintains information (i.e. metadata, values) of the technology specific data model objects managed by a Management Server using the ms interface, the Management Adapter will be capable of discovering and keep up to date the technology specific data model object's information that are managed by the DMG and a Management Server.

 A Management Server can be located in the Underlying Network using the Mcn reference point as depicted in figure 6.2.4.1.2.1-1 or the Management Server can be located in the M2M Service Layer as depicted in figure 6.2.4.1.2.1-2.